shrocket/personal_website/content/blog/2015-04-02-retrospective-24-march-2009-blood-from-the-shoulder-of-pallas.md

 ---
-title: Retrospective: 24 March 2009: \"Blood From the Shoulder of Pallas\"
+title: Retrospective - 24 March 2009 - "Blood From the Shoulder of Pallas"
 date: 2015-04-02
 categories:
   - blahg
   - 10-year-retrospective
 ---